gslapnicar/hemodynamics-class-radar/README.md

 # What is this?
-Prototype code used in the paper "Classification of Hemodynamics Scenarios from a Public RadarDataset using a Deep Learning Approach" by Slapničar, Wang and Luštrek (currently submitted to Sensors journal and is subject to review).
+Prototype code used in the paper "_Classification of Hemodynamics Scenarios from a Public RadarDataset using a Deep Learning Approach_" by _Slapničar_, _Wang_ and _Luštrek_ (currently submitted to Sensors journal and is subject to review).

 This code has a heavy research/experimental focus and as such might contain some bugs and is not completely optimized.
 It is more result rather than production oriented.